Why do we have hard water in London?

 The vast majority of Londoners have probably never paid a second thought to the mineral content of the water they shower in.
 We may well have noticed the superior lather formed by our shampoo when visiting soft water parts of the country but is soft water better for our skin?

 A 2018 study conducted by researchers at the University of Sheffield investigated the effect of water hardness and detergents (commonly found in soap and skin washing products) on people with healthy skin and people with eczema.
-The investigation found that when subjects washed with hard water, traces of the detergents were left on the skin leading to increased water loss from the skin barrier and subsequently irritation.
+The investigation found that when subjects washed with hard water, traces of the detergents were left on the skin which lead to increased water loss from the skin barrier and subsequently irritation.

 Most people won’t experience problems washing in London’s tap water but if you are affected by dry skin or eczema then it may be worth discussing with your dermatologist if a water softener might help.